 Firewood should be left to dry for a minimum of 12-18 months before being used.

 To dry wet logs, split logs into smaller pieces and leave logs into a suitable wood store to accelerate drying process.
 Make sure the top of wood store is covered to keep moisture out.
 Keep sides open to promote air flow and speed up the drying process.
-Do not store your wood against a house as this slows down drying and cause pest problems
+Do not store your wood against a house as this slows down drying and may cause pest problems.

 Check your product instructions for the optimum size of wood you should be using.

-To identify well seasoned wood, check the ends of the logs.
+To identify well-seasoned wood, check the ends of the logs.
 If they are dark in colour and cracked, they are dry.